 The time frame of a web dashboard and its chart resolution is set using the time zone of the AppMon Server not the time zone of the device on which you are viewing AppMon Web.
 This is different from the charts appearing in the AppMon Client, which display data using the local time zone.

-The chart resolution drop-down defines the interval between data points that appear on a dashboard tile.
-By default, the resolution is set to the optimal interval value for the chosen dashboard time frame.
-For example, if the dashboard time frame is 1 hour, then the resolution is automatically set to 1 min.
+The chart resolution defines the interval between data points that appear on a dashboard tile.
+By default, the resolution is set to the optimal interval value for the chosen dashboard time frame—see the table below.

 You can adjust the resolution to increase or decrease the number of data points on your charts, however, keep in mind that changing the dashboard time frame after setting a custom resolution value may distort your data and make it difficult to interpret.
 Additionally, the data point calculation is relative to the preceding data point not the first data point of the time frame.
 As a result, increasing the resolution also increases any aggregate values of each data point as there are more data points in a given interval.